-The program was a closed group in which the same cohort of patients attended one day a week for 8 consecutive weeks for 3 hours each day.
-Each day consisted of group-based pelvic floor physiotherapy, psycho-education classes, goal setting, cognitive-behavioural therapy (CBT) and mindfulness.
+The program was a closed group in which the same cohort of patients attended one day a week for eight consecutive weeks for three hours each day.
+Each day consisted of group-based pelvic floor physiotherapy, psychoeducation classes, goal-setting, cognitive-behavioral therapy (CBT), and mindfulness.

 The pelvic floor physiotherapy class involved cardiovascular, stretching, and strengthening exercises individualized and geared towards lengthening the pelvic floor muscles.
 Patients also learned strategies to wind down their nervous systems (e.g., self-trigger point release techniques, self-skin rolling techniques, piston breathing) and techniques to increase body awareness of the pelvic floor.

-The psycho-education classes consisted of the following topics: 1.
-The science of chronic pain; 2.
-Sleep; 3.
-Dealing with flare-ups; 4.
-Pacing and activity education; 5.
-Emotion regulation; 6.
-Trauma and chronic pain; 7.
-Communication and sexual intimacy; and 8.
-The anti-inflammatory diet for bladder and bowel management.
+The psychoeducation classes consisted of the following topics: 1) the science of chronic pain; 2) sleep; 3) dealing with flare-ups; 4) pacing and activity education; 5) emotion regulation; 6) trauma and chronic pain; 7) communication and sexual intimacy; and 8) the anti-inflammatory diet for bladder and bowel management.

 Goal setting followed S.M.A.R.T. (specific, measurable, achievable, realistic, timely) goals for homework review and setting goals for the following week.

 The CBT component involved psychoeducation on the CBT model and practice with cognitive restructuring to develop more balanced and realistic thoughts about their pain.

-Lastly, the mindfulness practice was adapted from the protocol by Basson, Brotto and Carlson et al. (2014).
-Each program consisted of 6-8 women, and this was primarily to ensure safety in the group physiotherapy component of the program with one attending physiotherapist, as well as for the purposes of individualized goals, exercises and hands on direction in addition to the incorporation of CBT training.
-Psychometric questionnaires were administered pre (during the initial assessment) and post program (on the last day).
+Lastly, the mindfulness practice was adapted from the protocol by Basson et al.21

+Each program consisted of 6-8 women, and this was primarily to ensure safety in the group physiotherapy component of the program with one attending physiotherapist, as well as for the purposes of individualized goals, exercises, and hands-on direction, in addition to the incorporation of CBT training.
+Psychometric questionnaires were administered pre- (during the initial assessment) and post-program (on the last day).
 Institutional research ethics were approved for this study (Hamilton Health Sciences, #4883).